clux/whyq/README.md

 ## Output Caveats

-Output formatting such as `-y` for YAML will require the output from `jq` to be parseable json.
+Output formatting such as `-y` for YAML or `-t` for TOML will require the output from `jq` to be parseable json.
 If you pass on `-r` for raw output, then this will not be parseable as json.

 ## Installation